jessgschueler/vibe-shift/README.md

 #### "Little Miss" Meme Sentiment Trends 07/21/2022 - 07/28/2022

-!['Graph illustrating trend in sentiment'](img/littlemiss.png)
+!['Graph illustrating trend in sentiment'](img/littlemiss.png) *this meme format has been on a townturn lately, and it's interesting to note the drop into negative sentiment*

 ### Known Bugs
 * None at this time